yigitabdulla/Data-Scraper/README.md

 - Python (version 3.11)
 - Tkinter library
 - Selenium library
-- ChromeDriver executable (place it in the specified PATH)

 You can install the required Python libraries using the following command: pip install selenium